AlaaSaadAbdo/battoota/README.md

 # Disclaimer: Please keep in mind that there are prototypes here.
 Use the files at your own risk.

-All the split boards here are/have:

-- 34/32/30 keys
-- Tenting Puck support
-- JST Connector for battery (when wireless)

-### TODO

-- Try a trackball mount with 4mm steel ball bearings and built in BTUs
-- Build Rommana with DES shoc and make a flex PCB for it

 # Pictures
 ![Wired Wizza](/Pictures/Wired-Wizza.jpeg)